ibm-cloud-docs/appid/istio.md

   For more information about using Helm with IBM Cloud Kubernetes Service, see [Adding services by using Helm Charts](/docs/containers?topic=containers-helm#public_helm_install).
   {: tip}

+3. Verify that you have [Istio policy enforcement enabled](https://istio.io/docs/tasks/policy-enforcement/enabling-policy/){: external}.
+If not, turn it on.

 3. Add the repository.